lars-wobus/unity-essential-core/EssentialCore/Assets/Essential/Core/Scripts/Memory/README.md

 ![Image describes which interfaces and MonoBehaviours must be used for the simplified version of the Recovery Pattern](https://github.com/lars-wobus/unity-essential-core/blob/master/resources/custom-memento-pattern/single-state-recovery-2.png)

 ## Footnotes:
-1 Preliminary name - if you knows a better name, then please let me know it.
+1 Preliminary name - if you knows a better name or similar solutions, then please let me know it.